farhadkama/FEniCSx_Kamarei_Kumar_Lopez-Pamies/README.md

 [1] Kumar, A., Francfort, G.A., Lopez-Pamies, O. (2018). *Fracture and healing of elastomers: A phase-transition theory and numerical implementation*.
 Journal of the Mechanics and Physics of Solids, 112, 523–551.
 [PDF](http://pamies.cee.illinois.edu/Publications_files/JMPS2018.pdf)

 [2] Kamarei, F., Kumar, A., Lopez-Pamies, O. (2024). *The poker-chip experiments of synthetic elastomers explained*.
 Journal of the Mechanics and Physics of Solids, 188, 105683.
-[PDF](http://pamies.cee.illinois.edu/Publications_files/JMPS2004b.pdf)
+[PDF](http://pamies.cee.illinois.edu/assets/pdf/JMPS2004b.pdf)

 [3] Leonard, M., Wang, N., Lopez-Pamies, O., Nakamura, T. (2020). *The nonlinear elastic response of filled elastomers: Experiments vs. theory for the basic case of particulate fillers of micrometer size*.
 Journal of the Mechanics and Physics of Solids, 135, 103781.
-[PDF](http://pamies.cee.illinois.edu/Publications_files/JMPS2020a.pdf)
+[PDF](http://pamies.cee.illinois.edu/assets/pdf/JMPS2020a.pdf)

 [4] Kumar, A., Bourdin, B., Francfort, G.A., Lopez-Pamies, O. (2020). *Revisiting nucleation in the phase-field approach to brittle fracture*.
 Journal of the Mechanics and Physics of Solids, 142, 104027.
-[PDF](http://pamies.cee.illinois.edu/Publications_files/JMPS2020b.pdf)
+[PDF](http://pamies.cee.illinois.edu/assets/pdf/JMPS2020b.pdf)

 [5] Kumar, A., Ravi-Chandar, K., Lopez-Pamies, O. (2022). *The revisited phase-field approach to brittle fracture: Application to indentation and notch problems*.
 International Journal of Fracture, 237, 83–100.
-[PDF](http://pamies.cee.illinois.edu/Publications_files/FRAC_2022.pdf)
+[PDF](http://pamies.cee.illinois.edu/assets/pdf/FRAC_2022.pdf)

 [6] Kumar, A., Liu, Y., Dolbow, J.E., Lopez-Pamies, O. (2024). *The strength of the Brazilian fracture test*.
 Journal of the Mechanics and Physics of Solids, 182, 105473.
-[PDF](http://pamies.cee.illinois.edu/Publications_files/JMPS2024.pdf)
+[PDF](http://pamies.cee.illinois.edu/assets/pdf/JMPS2024.pdf)

+[7] Lopez-Pamies, O., Kamarei, F. (2025). *When and where do large cracks grow?
+Griffith energy competition constrained by material strength*.
+Extreme Mechanics Letters, 81, 102417.
+[PDF](http://pamies.cee.illinois.edu/assets/pdf/EML2025.pdf)